soverenio/docs/docs/administration/configuring-sensor.md

 ### Resources

-As a rule of thumb, we do not recommend changing the `requests` values.
+We do not recommend changing the `requests` values.
 They are calibrated to ensure the minimum functionality required by the component with the allocated resources.

-On the other hand, the `limits` for different components of the Sensor can vary significantly and are dependent on the volume of collected data.
+On the other hand, the `limits` for different containers can vary significantly and are dependent on the volume of collected data.
 There is no one-size-fits-all approach to determining them, but it's crucial to monitor actual usage and observe how quickly the data map is constructed by the product.
 The general trade-off here is: the more resources you allocate, the quicker the map is built.

 It's important to note that the Soveren Sensor does not persist any data.
 It is normal for components to restart and virtual storage to be flushed.
 The `ephemeral-storage` values are set to prevent the overuse of virtual disk space.